-In October 2014 the Emerson membership passed a resolution establishing an Outreach Fund within the Endowment Fund.
-Decisions on recipients of Outreach dollars are made by the congregationally elected Outreach Committee of five Emerson members.
-One of the recipients, Texas Impact, expressed appreciation in a letter, below is an abridged version of that letter:
+In October 2014 the Emerson membership passed a resolution establishing a Charitable Outreach Fund within the Endowment Fund.
+Decisions on recipients of Charitable Outreach dollars are made by the congregationally elected Charitable Outreach Committee of five Emerson members.
+One of the recipients, Texas Impact, expressed appreciation.
+Excerpts of their letter are shown below.

 February 11, 2017